groda/the_ultimate_gitignore_guide/README.md

 # Where can I find `.gitignore` templates?

-The [gitignore](https://github.com/github/gitignore) repository on Github provides a collection of `.gitignore` templates for many programming languages.
+The [gitignore](https://github.com/github/gitignore) repository on GitHub provides a collection of `.gitignore` templates for many programming languages.

 If you've ever worked with Latex you will be familiar with the `.log`, `.aux`, etc. files that can reasonably be excluded from your Git repository.
 Here's how an excerpt from the `Tex` template looks like: